forestgrape/coronavirus/index.md

 ### cell forming life
 [in work]
-All forms of life which encode their entire metabolism are dsDNA based.
+As noted all forms of life which encode their entire metabolism are dsDNA based.
-Further more these forms shield their metabolism by a semipermeable membrane.
+Many [to check if all] of these forms shield their metabolism by a semipermeable membrane.
 * Prokaryotes
 * Eukaryotes